Abram Besicovitch

-Abram Samoilovitch Besicovitch (or Besikovitch; Абра́м Само́йлович Безико́вич; 23 January 1891 – 2 November 1970) was a Russian mathematician, who worked mainly in England.
-He was born in Berdyansk on the Sea of Azov (now in Ukraine) to a Karaite Jewish family.
+Abram Samoilovitch Besicovitch (or Besikovitch; Абра́м Само́йлович Безико́вич; 23 January 1891 – 2 November 1970) was a Russian mathematician.
+He was professor at Cambridge University and worked mainly in analysis.

 Life and career

-Abram Besicovitch studied under the supervision of Andrey Markov at the St. Petersburg University, graduating with a PhD in 1912.
-He then began research in probability theory.
+Abram Besicovitch was born in Berdyansk on the Sea of Azov (now in Ukraine) to a Karaite Jewish family.
+He studied under the supervision of Andrey Markov at the Saint Petersburg Imperial University, graduating with a PhD in 1912, and then began research in probability theory.
 He converted to Eastern Orthodoxy, joining the Russian Orthodox Church, on marrying in 1916.
-He was appointed professor at the University of Perm in 1917, and was caught up in the Russian Civil War over the next two years.
-In 1920, he took a position at the Petrograd University.
+Besicovitch was appointed professor at the University of Perm in 1917, and was caught up in the Russian Civil War over the next two years.
+In 1920, he took a position at his alma mater, now renamed the Petrograd State University.

 In 1924, he went to Copenhagen on a Rockefeller Fellowship, where he worked on almost periodic functions under Harald Bohr.
 A type of function space in that field now bears his name.
 After a visit to G.H.
 Hardy at the University of Oxford, he had appointments at the University of Liverpool in 1926, and the University of Cambridge in 1927.